akltech/Object-Detection/README.md

 ## Step 3: Use the Haar Cascade classifier to detect vehicles

-Cascade classifiers are machine learning classifiers based on Haar-like features, or common features found in an object.
+A Cascade Classifier is an object detection algorithm based on Haar-like features, or common features found in an object.
 For example, it is a common observation that among all vehicles, the region of the front window is darker than the region of the roof above it.
 In a detection window, a Haar-like feature looks at adjacent rectangular sections at a specific area, adds the pixel intensities in each section, and then calculates the difference between these sums.
 The subsections of the image are then divided into categories using this difference.
 In figure 3, the rectangle regions of a car's front window are a Haar-like feature.

   <img width="500" height="330" src="Images/haarlikefeatures-example.png">